isiak44/RasheedPBL/Project12/README.md

 ![roles-tree](images/roles-tree.png)

-- Next step is to update `ansible-config-mgt/inventory/uat.yml` file with IP address of our UAT webservers.
+- The next step is to update `ansible-config-mgt/inventory/uat.yml` file with IP address of our UAT webservers.

 ```
 [uat-webservers]